openstack/governance/reference/tags/compute_starter_kit.rst

 The vision for the starter kit is it's a starting place, with function that nearly all clouds will eventually want to have, and then documented ways to expand the cloud into additional functions.
+Where at all possible, expanding the Starter Kit should be a non-disruptive add rather than a replacement of one option for another.

 For instance, a Compute Starter Kit which starts with a file based Glance is completely suitable for a small number of base